Lucie Arnaz: Personal life

 Arnaz was married to Philip Vandervort Menegaux from July 17, 1971, to April 1976.
-On 22 June 1980 she married actor-writer Laurence Luckinbill.
+On June 22, 1980, she married actor-writer Laurence Luckinbill.
 Luckinbill and Arnaz live in Palm Springs, California.

 Arnaz and Luckinbill have three children: Simon, Joseph and Katharine Luckinbill.
 Luckinbill also has two sons from his previous marriage: Nicholas and Benjamin Luckinbill.

-Arnaz attended an all-girls Catholic high school, mainly because of its drama program.
-She is a member of Unity.
+Arnaz is a member of Unity.